Web Privacy and Cookie Policy

 Retention of Your Personal Data

-We will keep your personal data only for so long as is necessary and for the purpose for which it was originally collected and any other permissible, related purpose.
-Beyond that, we retain personal data for a period of time that reasonably allows us to investigate, commence or defend legal claims brought by or against us or our clients, comply with our regulatory obligations and conduct analysis.
+The time for which we retain your personal data depends on the type of information and the purposes for which we use it.
+We retain your personal data pursuant to a retention schedule that is designed to keep personal data only for so long as is necessary and for a reasonable period thereafter to allow us to investigate, commence or defend legal claims brought by or against us or our clients, comply with our regulatory obligations and conduct analysis.

-We securely destroy personal data when its retention period has expired.
-We retain aggregated or anonymized data (which is not treated as personal data under this privacy notice) for longer.
+We securely destroy personal data when they are no longer needed for the aforementioned purposes and its retention period has expired.
+In some circumstances we retain aggregated or anonymised data which can no longer be associated with you and is not treated as personal data under this privacy notice.

 Protection of Your Personal Data